 And it’s an ongoing fee.
 But it’s not something that people need to commit to forever.

-You want your customers to basically be with you and subscribe to whatever service you’re providing for as long as possible, because that’s how you make money.
+Just a side note for me here: working in the startup space for a long time, one of the objectives is to buy your customers to be with you and subscribe to whatever service you provide for as long as possible because that’s how you make money.

-It makes us happy too
+It makes us happy, too.

 You guys, you’re not going to be short of patients, unfortunately.

 The statistics show one in six people will have a stroke in their lifetime, and 60% of those will get back to work, and 40% will sit at home, trying to get back to some everyday life.
 And that’s a vast number of people.

 Unfortunately, most strokes are caused by lifestyle factors.
 According to the World Stroke Organization, 80% of strokes are preventable; that’s wild.